w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 address will be shown in this sidebar, along with some other information.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.

-:::note Your Asset Hub address is the same as your Relay Chain address
+:::note Your AssetHub address is the same as your Relay Chain address

-Make sure that you clarify to the sender that you wish to receive your tokens on the Asset Hub parachain, otherwise (if you're receiving {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}
+Make sure that you clarify to the sender that you wish to receive your tokens on the AssetHub parachain, otherwise (if you're receiving {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}
 tokens) they could be sent on the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
 chain.